20056371HsuShunLae/CA1_Automated-Container-deployment-and-Administration-in-the-cloud/README.md

 #### Building the Docker Image

-The pipeline uses Docker Buildx, an advanced builder for Docker images that supports multi-platform builds, caching, and improved performance over the traditional `docker build` command.
+The pipeline logs into Docker Hub, a cloud-based container registry.

 A pre-configured Dockerfile is used to build the image.

-The pipeline logs into Docker Hub, a cloud-based container registry.

 The built image is then pushed to Docker Hub.

 Configured Dockerfile will be built into the Docker Hub after logging in to the docker hub which is a cloud-based container registry.